-The Company remains committed to its branch-based model and its core product of financing primary transportation to and from work for the subprime borrower.
+The Company remains committed to its branch-based model and its core product of financing primary transportation to and from work for the subprime borrower through the local independent automobile dealership.
 The Company will strategically employ the use of centralized servicing departments to supplement the branch operations and improve operational efficiencies, but its focus will be on its core business model of decentralized operations.
-The Company's strategy will also include pricing based on risk (rate, yield, advance, etc.) and a commitment to the underwriting discipline required for optimal portfolio performance.
+The Company's strategy also includes risk-based pricing (rate, yield, advance, term, etc.) and a commitment to the underwriting discipline required for optimal portfolio performance as opposed to chasing competition for to sake of simply generating volume.
 The Company's principal goals are to increase its profitability and its long-term shareholder value.
-During fiscal 2019, the Company focused on the following items:
+During fiscal 2020, the Company focused on the following items:

-- recommitted to branch model;

-- restored accountability to branch managers;

-- focused on return on assets;

-- returned to core products;

-- focused on profitability over volume;
+- maintaining our commitment to the local branch model; - continuing to focus on the accountability of branch managers - focusing on increased return on assets through strategic initiatives; - identifying additional ancillary products to enhance profitability;